RetroReversing/retroReversing/categories/companies/datel.md

 Although to be fair their magazines went on to be fairly successful with PSi2 having at least 38 issues (not sure if issue 39 exists or not).
 You see they had one advantage over the competition: the ability to burn playable PS2 cheat discs...

 Sony only allowed their Official magazine to have a playable demo disc attached to the front cover, so for unoffical magazines to compete they just included a standard DVD with Game Trailers.
-This gave Datel magazines a Unique Selling Point in the market.
+This gave Datel magazines a unique Selling Point in the market.

 <img width="50%"  data-image-full="https://user-images.githubusercontent.com/40120498/235313671-7b1ebc6f-95fa-423c-8160-12f657753b5b.jpeg" alt="PSi2 PowerCheats" class="lazy-load" />

 ## BlockBuster PowerPlay
 The cheap PS2 DVD creation meant that Datel could allow companies like Blockbuster to cheaply give their customers playable PS2 content while also advertising their Action Replay product.
-For example Power Play!
+For example PowerPlay!
 ![BlockBusterPowerPlay](https://user-images.githubusercontent.com/40120498/235313783-84824e39-f12c-45ce-92e9-4ce1f50052ab.jpeg)

 ## DVD Region X